faisalalware/simple-gym-website/README.md

 ### Resources

-- [W3Schools](https://www.w3schools.com/) - I used this website for learning purporse and as a resource for my projects because, it contains detailed concepts of programming languages which helps me to refresh my tech concepts and gets updated as new technology arrives.
+- [W3Schools](https://www.w3schools.com/) - I used this website for learning purpose and as a resource for my projects because, it contains detailed concepts of programming languages which helps me to refresh my tech concepts and gets updated as new technology arrives.

 - [Pexels](https://www.pexels.com/) - I used this website to use high quality images in my projects.